VA/DoD Coordination Office

-The VA/DoD Coordination Office has two primary areas of focus: VA/DoD Health Executive Committee (HEC) coordination and to serve as VHA’s military liaison.
+The VA/DoD Coordination Office has three primary areas of focus: VA/DoD Health Executive Committee (HEC) coordination, VHA military liaison and AMSUS coordination.

-The VA/DoD Coordination Office, in collaboration with the Defense Health Agency (DHA) DoD/VA Program Coordination Office (DVPCO), coordinate HEC activities and support the flow of information to the VA/DoD Joint Executive Committee (JEC).
-Staff coordinates HEC efforts with the Business Lines (BLs), Work Groups (WGs), Centers of Excellence (CoEs), and the James A. Lovell Federal Health Care Center (JALFHCC) Advisory Board.
-The HEC is organized into six BLs and the JALFHCC Advisory Board.
-In coordination with 25 subordinate WGs and CoEs, the BLs strives to improve mutual processes, eliminate redundancies, and streamline joint efforts between the Military Healthcare System (MHS) and VHA.
+The VA/DoD Coordination Office, in collaboration with the Defense Health Agency (DHA) DoD/VA Program Office (DVPO), coordinate HEC activities and support the flow of information to the VA/DoD Joint Executive Committee (JEC).
+Staff coordinates HEC efforts with the Business Lines (BLs) and their subordinate subgroups, including the James A. Lovell Federal Health Care Center (JALFHCC) Advisory Board.
+The HEC is organized into three BLs.
+In coordination with 20 subordinate subgroups, the BLs strives to improve mutual processes, eliminate redundancies, and streamline joint efforts between the Military Healthcare System (MHS) and VHA.

 The military liaison staff serves to facilitate, support, and enhance effective collaboration on matters related to military health care initiatives and activities.
-The liaisons collaborate, share current VHA information, and problem solve as needed with DoD medical leadership to educate them on VA programs, build and maintain professional relationships, and serve as a problem solving resource when issues arrive.
+The liaisons collaborate, share current VHA information, and problem solve as needed with senior medical leadership within the Army, Navy, Air Force, Marine, and Coast Guard.

 Functions and Activities

-Provide the HEC input to the VA/DoD Joint Strategic Plan (JSP), which establishes JEC priorities, objectives, and milestone.
-Monitor JEC priorities and submit completed tracking sheets to the JEC staff prior to quarterly meeting.
+- Provide the HEC input to the VA/DoD Joint Strategic Plan (JSP)/Joint Operating Plan (JOP), which establishes JEC priorities, objectives, and milestones.
+Monitor JEC priorities and submit completed tracking sheets to the JEC staff prior to quarterly meetings.

-Prepare OHA leadership and VHA senior leadership for meetings by providing comprehensive, point-focused pre-briefs.
+- Prepare Office of Health Affairs (OHA) leadership and VHA senior leadership for meetings by providing comprehensive, point-focused pre-briefs.

-Review and update the HEC BL and WG charters as required.
-Attend BL and WG meetings for awareness.
+- Review and update the HEC subgroup charters as required.
+Attend BL and subgroup meetings for awareness.
 Problem-solve and resolve issues, as needed.

-Communicate, coordinate, and facilitate the work of HEC BLs and WGs including HEC presentations, identification of annual priorities, JSP objectives, and submissions for the JEC Annual Report to Congress.
+- Communicate, coordinate, and facilitate the work of HEC BLs and subgroups, including HEC presentations, identification of annual priorities, JSP objectives, and submissions for the JEC Annual Report to Congress.